The City of

 by collecting rain water from an adjacent neighbor’s roof or by building a rain

-catchment structure under 169 sq. ft.
+catchment structure under 169 sq. ft. so a building permit is not required.

 - Pumps are not included